Terry Creek Dredge Spoil Area / Hercules Outfall

 Cleanup Status: Early Action Initiated/Completed and Study Underway - physical cleanup activities have started

-Site Reuse/Redevelopment: Continued Use: Recreational and Ecological use as a recreational fishery and habitat for several threatened and endangered species.
+Site Reuse/Redevelopment: Continued use: a recreational fishery and habitat for several threatened and endangered species are located on site

 Site Manager: Scott Martin (firstname.lastname@example.org)